Common elderberry is a shrub to 8 feet tall, forming colonies from root sprouts, with branches occurring near the top.

-Many parts of elderberry are toxic, but proper preparation may break down the toxins.
+Many parts of elderberry are toxic, and only the berries are considered edible.
+Proper preparation of the berries breaks down the toxins.
 It is best to work from proven recipes rather than experiment with the plant.

 Native Americans used the fruits for food and medicinally, and they made a pleasant drink by dipping the flowers into hot water.